-The Company has real estate property recorded as investment properly.
-This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to Php285.5 million.
+The Company has real estate property recorded as investment property.
+This pertains to an undeveloped land in the City of Tanauan, Province of Batangas, amounting to \$\mathbb{P}285.5\$ million.
 These properties are not subject to mortgage, lien and encumbrances.
-PLC has no plans to acquire additional property in the next twelve (12) months.